white-shn/pwn.college_Nishant/The Root.md

 # The Root
-Invoke the the pwn program in /
+Invoke the the pwn program in /(root directory)

 ## My solve
 **Flag:** `pwn.college{sK8Zp51QiV_iNgLH28q2HSziVdu.QX4cTO0wSOzgjNzEzW}`

+we have to invoke the pwn programm in the root direectly and we can do that by providing it's path , The path will be '/pwn' .
+Press enter and you'll get the flag.
+This type of path starting with the root directory is called absolute path.
 ```bash
 hacker@paths~the-root:~$ /pwn
 BOOM!!!